S&P 500, Dow scale fresh three-month peaks

 Overnight, demonstrators set fire to a strip mall in Los Angeles, looted stores in New York City and at least five police officers were hit by gunfire, hours after President Donald Trump vowed to deploy the U.S. military to regain control.

-"If this goes on much longer the market will start to reflect the nervousness of the populace and the economy here in the United States," Bliss said.
+"If this goes on much longer the market will start to reflect the nervousness of the populace and the economy here in the United States," iQ Capital's Bliss said.

 Technology-focused companies, including Amazon.com AMZN.O, Facebook Inc FB.O and Apple Inc AAPL.O which have led the market recovery, were marginally lower on Tuesday.

-Shares of Western Union WU.N jumped 11.1% after a report the money transfer company has made an offer to buy its smaller rival MoneyGram International Inc MGI.O.
+Shares of Western Union WU.N jumped 11% after a report the money transfer company had made an offer to buy its smaller rival MoneyGram International Inc MGI.O.

+Raytheon RTX.N dipped 0.6% after the U.S. weapons maker forecast downbeat 2020 free cash flow outlook as commercial aerospace sales plunge due to the coronavirus crisis.

-Advancing issues outnumbered decliners by a 2.97-to-1 ratio on the NYSE and by a 1.41-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.84-to-1 ratio on the NYSE and by a 1.68-to-1 ratio on the Nasdaq.

-The S&P index recorded 10 new 52-week highs and no new lows, while the Nasdaq recorded 56 new highs and three new lows.
+The S&P index recorded 10 new 52-week highs and no new lows, while the Nasdaq recorded 63 new highs and four new lows.

 (Reporting by Devik Jain and Medha Singh in Bengaluru, Pawel Goraj in Gdansk; Editing by Saumyadeb Chakrabarty, Bernard Orr and Uttaresh.V)